 The global pandemic changed the retail industry dramatically.
 In 2020, consumers decided to shop from their homes instead of visiting local stores, and online sales grew by over 25%.
-As a result, thousands of business owners traded their shops for online storefronts and embraced the new world of retail.
+Thousands of business owners then traded their shops for online storefronts and embraced the new world of retail.
 What many of them didn’t realize, however, is that going digital opened their companies up to new risks.

 When you first opened your online business, you might have assumed that not having a physical storefront means you don’t need insurance.
 After all, your customers can’t slip, fall, and sue you if they can’t visit your shop, which removes many of your general liability risks.
 Additionally, a tree can’t fall during a storm and come crashing through your roof, so you don’t need commercial property insurance, right?